Sustainability Brand Manifesto

 Completes a Brand

-We often make collections because a particular crafts cluster requires work and further improvement and not because it is time to launch a collection.
+We often make collections because our pieces require work and further improvement bi-annually.
 It embarks a sign of conscious consumerism rather than periodic obsolescence.
-Therefore, rather than going by the global fashion calendar “Spring/Summer, Resort, Pre-Fall, Autumn/Winter,” we produce seasonless collection bi-annually to fit the West African Holiday and Summer clocks.
+We produce Spring/Summer collections annually, and Holiday Edits to fit the West African Holiday and Summer clocks.

 Loopholes in Desirée Iyama